How to identify wasted time and inefficiency

-- work on less important or urgent tasks
+- Work on less important or urgent tasks,

-- attend meetings you’re not needed in
+- Attend meetings in which you’re not needed, or

-- answer every trivial email sent your way
+- Answer every trivial email sent your way,

 As a worse alternative, you may not work at all – having personal calls, getting off work due to personal errands, or aimlessly surfing the web are all actions that fall under this category.

 While wasting time at work, you may fall victim to either internal or external time wasters – the difference is that we can control (and are often the instigator of) internal time wasters, whereas external time wasters are usually beyond our control: